 Daily Focus and Descriptions

-Each half day event will begin no earlier than 12 noon EST so that delegates from across Canada can join in.
+Each half day events run from 12 noon EST to 3:45 pm EST so that delegates from across Canada can join in.

 Click on a Day to view the description.

 DAY 1 – READY, SET, RECOVER: Reigniting Canada’s Economy | September 22

 As governments and industry consider Canada’s pandemic recovery, they will decide where to target increased spending and investment.
 Green building offers the most actionable solutions and can reignite the economy